bugsnag/bugsnag-notifier-api/README.md

 ### Configuration
 On startup, a Bugsnag notifier should request the following configuration values.

-- **APIKey** - The apiKey for the project.
+- **API Key** - The apiKey for the project.
-- **releaseStage** - The release stage for the current deployment.
+- **Release Stage** - The release stage for the current deployment.
 Most platforms have a sensible way of obtaining this, and this should be used if possible.
-- **notifyReleaseStages** - A list of stages that notifications should succeed for.
+- **Notify Release Stages** - A list of stages that notifications should succeed for.
 If the current release stage is not in this list, any notify should be blocked by the client.
 This should default to notifying for the "production" release stage only.
-- **autoNotify** - If this is true, the plugin should notify Bugsnag of any uncaught exceptions.
+- **Auto Notify** - If this is true, the plugin should notify Bugsnag of any uncaught exceptions.
 This should default to true.
-- **useSSL** - If this is true, the plugin should notify Bugsnag using the SSL endpoint.
+- **Use SSL** - If this is true, the plugin should notify Bugsnag using the SSL endpoint.
 This should default to false.
-- **endpoint** - This should default to notify.bugsnag.com and informs the plugin where to post notifications to.
+- **Endpoint** - This should default to notify.bugsnag.com and informs the plugin where to post notifications to.

 When running a Bugsnag notifier plugin should provide the following run time properties.

-- **userId** - The current user using the application.
+- **User ID** - The current user using the application.
 This should use a sensible default.
 Some platforms, especially web platforms, provide a mechanism for ascertaining who the current user is, and if this is available the plugin should use it.
-- **extraData** - Any extra data that will be sent as meta data with the request.
+- **Extra Data** - Any extra data that will be sent as meta data with the request.
 Plugins should configure sensible defaults for meta data this based on their own platform.
 Users may provide a lambda function or equivalent to supplement this metadata when an error occurs.
-- **context** - Set the context that is currently active in the application.
+- **Context** - Set the context that is currently active in the application.
 This should default to a sensible approximation if the platform allows.

 Response Codes
 ---------------------------